polyaB/Inversion_search/README.md

   -c CONTROL, --control CONTROL
                         path to control cool file
 ```
 This tool works for following resolutions: 1000000, 250000, 100000, 10000 bp.
 It means that script search inversions using this resolution at appropriate distances which you can find in source/res_size.txt file.
+Script uses all these resolutions by default.
+You can specify resolution by `-r` argument.